eclipse/jifa/README.md

 ### Build

 - Prerequisites
-  - JDK 8, and make sure $JAVA_HOME is set properly
+  - JDK 11+, and make sure $JAVA_HOME is set properly

-    ```
-    Jifa uses the plugin 'com.diffplug.p2.asmaven' to get MAT's dependencies.
-    This plugin can only run on JRE 8 now, so we need to set $JAVA_HOME to JDK8.
-    While other modules depend on JDK11+, Gradle handles this for us correctly.
-    ```
   - npm

 - Build All